The Medical Interview, 3rd Edition

 Appendix 2: BAP Guide

-Steven A. Cole, MD, MA, FAPA, Professor of Psychiatry, Emeritus; Stony Brook University School of Medicine; Stony Brook, NY and Julian Bird, MA (CANTAB), FRCP, FRCPSYCH, Lately Senior Lecturer in Psychiatry; Guy's, Kings and St. Thomas' School of Medicine; University of London; London, United Kingdom
+Steven A. Cole, MD, Professor of Clinical Psychiatry, Emeritus Department of Psychiatry and Behavioral Health Renaissance School of Medicine Stony Brook University and Julian Bird, MA (CANTAB), FRCP, FRCPSYCH, Lately Senior Lecturer in Psychiatry; Guy's, Kings and St. Thomas' School of Medicine; University of London; London, United Kingdom